 - Almost too serious

 Can you imagine a story for each of these short little pieces as you hear them?

 You can listen to the full work here:

 The last piece you will hear is by Russian composer Sergei Prokofiev.
 It is called Peter and the Wolf.
-It tells the story of a young boy called Peter, his grandfather, a Duck, Cat, Bird and a scary Wolf.
+It tells the story of a young boy called Peter, his grandfather, a Duck, Cat, Bird, a scary Wolf and Hunters.
 It is normally played by a big orchestra, with different instrument for each character.
 However, Prokofiev first wrote it for just the piano, and this is the version we will hear today with talented speaker Richard Hamilton Williams reading us the narrative.
 Listen carefully as the story is told and to each characters tune.

 Enjoy what promises to be both an evocative & educational performance.

 Top tip: If you clap really loudly Ji might perform an encore where he will play an extra special piece.

 See if you can answer the questions of this worksheet.
 Hand in your completed sheet at the concert and you will be entered to win a special prize that will be chosen at the end of the performance.

 If you haven’t already, tickets can be brought here.